rateldajer/markcrowley/_pages/about.md

 Some of this research is motivated by theoretical opportunities, particularly in manifold learning and multi-agent reinforcement learning.
-But most of the work flows out of challenges raised by real-world domains including forest fire management, the automotive domain, medical imaging, and digital chemistry/material design.
+But most of the work flows out of challenges raised by real-world domains including remote sensing data for sustainable forest management, anti-body molecular data, the automotive domain, medical imaging, digital chemistry/material design, and even some video games such as MineCraft.

 I'm always [happy to talk to people about my research](/contact), or the impact of AI/ML/RL on our world and its role in our society in the future, but *I do not take on **many** incoming students*, so potential students should *[read this note about joining my lab](/joining-my-lab)*.